Evil in Thought and Literature 1

 This course offers the opportunity to read and discuss some of the ‘greatest books’ from two different European literary traditions and epochs through the lens of one of the most daunting philosophical problems: evil.

-Students will engage with in-depth readings of Dante’s Divine Comedy, Milton’s Paradise Lost in order to explore two of the most prominent imaginaries of evil.
+Students will engage with in-depth readings of Dante’s Divine Comedy (weeks 1-4), and with a work yet to be determined (weeks 5-7), in order to explore two prominent imaginaries of evil.
 This course is specifically designed to accommodate various backgrounds within all fields of the humanities.
 While focusing on the intersections between literary modes of representation and philosophical thought, this course strongly encourages students to think beyond the limits of disciplines and to gain a broadly informed perspective on landmarks of the European cultural tradition.